- Phone: (941) 487-4543

 Honors and Awards

 Dashek, W and Clore, A.M.
 Vacuoles and Protein Bodies.
 (Dashek – vacuoles, Clore – protein bodies).
 In Plant Cells and their Organelles.
-Wiley and sons (in press).
+Wiley and sons (2017).
 W. Dashek and G. Miglani (eds).

 Leroux et al. (2014).
 Maize early endosperm growth and development: From fertilization through cell type differentiation.
 American Journal of Botany.